mathworks-ref-arch/matlab-on-aws-win/README.md

 You are responsible for the cost of the AWS services used when you create cloud resources using this guide.
 Resource settings, such as instance type, affect the cost of deployment.
 For cost estimates, see the pricing pages for each AWS service you will be using.
 Prices are subject to change.

 # Deployment Steps
+By default, the MATLAB reference architectures below launch prebuilt machine images, described in [Architecture and Resources](#architecture-and-resources).
+Using a prebuilt machine image is the easiest way to deploy a MATLAB reference architecture.
+Alternatively, to build your own machine image with MATLAB using our build scripts, see [Build and Deploy Your Own Machine Image](#build-and-deploy-your-own-machine-image).

+## Deploy Prebuilt Machine Image

 To view instructions for deploying the MATLAB reference architecture, select a MATLAB release: